jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 As you can see, there's not much to be gained from this clever phase cancellation trick.
 In practice, a standard Linkwitz-Riley frequency splitter is the way to go.
 It doesn't involve any phase cancellation trick, it's low latency and it works just fine.
 If you are working with phase-sensitive material, only then should you consider the phase cancellation trick (using linear phase filters exclusively) as an alternative.

-Note that this post will be frequently updated, and a series of YouTube videos are coming along the way.
+Note that this post will be frequently updated.
+A series of YouTube videos are coming along the way as well.
 Stay tuned, and feel free to share and comment in the meantime.

 *All the figures in this post have been made with [Desmos](https://www.desmos.com/calculator) and captured with [GIFsmos V](https://jpanneton.dev/gifsmos-v).*